Liquorice Allsorts Cake (with Chocolate Fudge Frosting)

 As it happens, no self-inflicted torture was necessary.
 The lure of chocolate cake, even one flavoured with liquorice, was just too hard to resist.
 And boy, I am glad I was so weak.
 After flinging the candy off the top in the direction of the liquorice lover (because I have my limits), I gingerly tried a nibble of cake (hah, right.
 I don’t do anything gingerly and nibble is not in my vocabulary).

 Taking a deep bite, and one for the team, I was pleasantly surprised.
 A second mouthful later and I was extolling the virtues of liquorice to anyone who would listen.
-Make no mistake, the liquorice flavour was there, but it was so mild that all it did was give the cake a gorgeous, unusual taste.
+Make no mistake, the liquorice chocolate flavour was there, but it was so mild that all it did was give the cake a gorgeous, unusual taste.

 Liquorice Allsorts Cake (with Chocolate Fudge Frosting)